AlejoVargasO/programacion/readme.md

-Vehicle and Motorcycle Detection on Jetson Nano
+# Vehicle and Motorcycle Detection on Jetson Nano
 This repository contains the necessary code and resources to execute a vehicle and motorcycle detection model on a Jetson Nano.
 The project uses a trained PHT model to perform real-time inference using the Jetson Nano's processing capabilities, leveraging OpenCV to display the detection results.

-Table of Contents
-Overview
-Installation
-Usage
-Model Information
-Converting Models to ONNX
-Running Inference
-Docker Setup
-Acknowledgments
-Overview
+## Overview
 This project focuses on detecting front and back views of vehicles and motorcycles using a deep learning model trained for Jetson Nano.
 The repository includes:

 Pre-trained models (PHT format) with different numbers of epochs.